tppham/android-secure-s3-sync/README.txt

   - move the storage of last.bin to somewhere more appropriate. also we need one per account if we want to support multiple synch accounts at once

+  - track local and remote IDs in "last", for easier matchup. add code to assign remote IDs uniquely.

+  - add versioning using the s3 store key as a version number and some well known name to point to the head.

+  - XXX figure out what we can do about atomicity with s3
+  - we have to honor the "delete" flag.. look into that

+  - we need to track what providers we synch, and detect when a provider goes away.. when one goes away we need special handling, possibly involving user interaction
+    - ask the user if he wants to keep the contacts or discard them
+    - if we wants to keep them, we need to discard them from the "last" set before doing a real synch, so that they get added back
+    - if he doesnt want to keep them, then they will go away during a normal synch